SilkRose/Pony/stories/scrap-story/scrap-story.md

 She spotted something sitting on the trash can at the fifth house and stopped to look at it.
 It was a small wooden box designed for holding cigars.
 She opened it with her magic and found a bunch of antique coins.
 They were from all over Equestria and from various time periods.
 She didn't know what they might be worth, but she knew she was going to find out.
 She placed them in the wooden box she kept her straps and spare parts in.
 Small stuff like that was better kept in there than moving around in the second wagon.

 There was nothing else in this row, so she moved on and made her way to Sugarcube Corner.
-Stopping outside the back of the establishment, she found an old cast-iron skillet in the trash. ["CAST IRON SKILLET" IMPLIES THAT AN IRON SKILLET WAS MADE BY CASTING; "CAST-IRON" SPECIFIES A SKILLET MADE OF CAST IRON.]
+Stopping outside the back of the establishment, she found an old cast-iron skillet in the trash.
 She placed it in her scrap wagon before moving around the side and parking her wagons.
 She unhooked and went to the front.

 Making her way in the restaurant, she stopped at the front counter.
 There she saw Pinkie was on duty.